TerenceSperringerJr/cs2055-social-panther2/README.md

 ## Instructions: ##
 1. Add config.txt into java directory

-	1.a. add the following to config.txt (no brackets):
+	a. add the following to config.txt (no brackets):

 name: (pitt ID)